Catherine of Genoa: Early life

-Catherine was born in Genoa in 1447, the last of five children.
-Her parents were Jacopo Fieschi and Francesca di Negro, both of illustrious Italian birth.
-The family was connected to two previous popes, and Jacopo became Viceroy of Naples.
+Catherine was born 1447 into the House of Fieschi of Genoa.
+She was the last of five children.
+Her parents were Jacopo Fieschi and Francesca di Negro.
+Jacopo became Viceroy of Naples.
+The House of Fieschi were connected to two popes (Innocent IV and Adrian V) and 72 cardinals.

 Catherine wished to enter a convent when about 13, perhaps inspired by her sister Limbania who was an Augustinian nun.
 However, the nuns to whom her confessor applied on her behalf refused her on account of her youth.
 After this Catherine appears to have put the idea aside without any further attempt.

 After her father's death in 1463, aged 16, Catherine was married by her parents' wish to a young Genoese nobleman, Giuliano Adorno, a man who, after several experiences in the area of trade and in the military world in the Middle East, had returned to Genoa to get married.
 Their marriage was probably a ploy to end the feud between their two families.
 The marriage turned out wretchedly: it was childless, and Giuliano proved to be a faithless, violent-tempered husband.
 He was also a spendthrift and he made life miserable for his wife.
 Details are scant, but it seems at least clear that Catherine spent the first five years of her marriage in silent, melancholy submission to her husband and then, for another five years, she turned to the world for consolation in her troubles.
 Then, after ten years of marriage, desperate for an escape, she prayed for three months that God would keep her sick in bed, but her prayer went unanswered.